Keitha Dickerson

 Bio

-Dickerson guided the Lions to the National Junior College Athletic Association Division III National Tournament for the first time in 2022-23 as the Lions went 12-9 overall, 3-1 in the Dallas Athletic Conference.
+Dickerson guided the Lions to the NJCAA Division III National Tournament for the first time in 2022-23 as Mountain View went 12-9 overall, 3-1 in the DAC.
+The Lions beat Dallas College Cedar Valley 67-57 in the South Central District championship.
 She was named the DAC Coach of the Year.
+Devon Sherrod earned NJCAA Division III Second Team All-America distinction.

-In the 2020-21 COVID-altered spring season, Dickerson guided the Lions to the NJCAA Division III Southwest District championship game.
-She was selected as the DAC Coach of the Year.
-In her return to the sidelines as head coach with the Lions in 2019-20, her team won four more games than the previous season, going 12-11.
+In her return to the sidelines as head coach with the Lions' women's program in 2019-20, her team won four more games than the previous season, going 12-11.

-She served as an assistant coach with Mountain View men's basketball team from 2016-19.
+Dickerson served as an assistant coach with Mountain View men's basketball team from 2016-19.
 The Lions went 59-34 in those three seasons, advancing to the Metro Athletic Conference semifinals in 2017-18.

 From 2008-11, Dickerson was the assistant women's basketball coach at Gateway Charter Academy in Dallas.
-Dickerson's first stint at Mountain View began in 2003, when she was the head coach of the women's basketball club team until 2008.
+Dickerson's first stint at Mountain View began in 2003 when she was the head coach of the women's basketball club team until 2008.

 She was an assistant women's coach at the University of Texas at San Antonio in 2002 when the Roadrunners went 18-11.
 Dickerson coached one season as an assistant at the University of Texas at El Paso in 2001-02.